Elderly and Low Income Family developments have been established in both Bradford and Tioga Counties.

 Both the elderly and family projects are available to handicapped or disabled persons.
 All projects have specially designed handicap accessible units.
 Request for Reasonable Accommodations can be made through submitting a request form, which can be obtained through any Housing Authority Office.

 All Housing Authority owned and operated buildings are SMOKE FREE.
 No smoking is permitted within 25 feet of any Housing Authority Building.

 Only lower income households may occupy the public housing units.
 Eligibility is based on household income.
 Rent is 30% of adjusted household income.

-The Tioga & Bradford County Housing Authorities have Section 8 Rental Assistance available to qualified applicants.
+The Tioga & Bradford County Housing Authorities have Housing Choice Voucher Rental Assistance available to qualified applicants.

 The participants in the program must be below 50% of the median income in each county to qualify.
 The program will contribute the difference between 30% of eligible tenants’ income and their gross rent (rent and utilities.)